-s) Reclassification
+r) Reclassification

 Where necessary, comparative figures have been adjusted to conform to the change in presentation in the current year.
-There were no reclassifications during the year ended March 31, 2022.
+For the year ended March 31, 2023, there were prior year reclassifications this is disclosed in Note 26.

-t) Subsequent events
+s) Subsequent events